IDMNYU/DM-GY-6063-A-Creative-Coding-F26/README.md

 All work for this class must be our own and specific to this semester.
 Any work recycled from other classes or from another, non-original source will be rejected with serious implications for the student.
 Plagiarism, knowingly representing the words or ideas of another as one’s own work in any academic exercise, is absolutely unacceptable.

 This includes copying code for other sources, using code from other sources with only slight modifications and using code from other sources without a reference.
 These sources may be a git repo, an LLM, code published on the internet, in a youtube tutorial, or other source.
 Regardless of where it came from, you must give attribution.

-### A Special Note on Open Source and "Found Code"

-There's an amount of sharing and re-using that will happen in this course due to the open source nature of the libraries, tools and learning materials we will be using.
-Plus a lot of assignments will be turned in using github, a platform for sharing code and other content.

-Nonetheless, we have to be careful and conscious about the difference between using available tools that help with our learning experience and submitting other people's work as our own.
-It's not hard to find code online that will do things similar to, or exactly alike, the things you will developing for this class.
-It is NOT ok to use those as part of an assignment or project for this class.

-On the other hand, it's also not hard to find code/libraries/packages/examples that solve specific technical tasks that are part of a larger project or assignment.
-For example: a library that converts gifs into movies or code for working with different text encodings.
-These are specific tasks that we aren't going to solve on our own, so using an open source solution is acceptable and expected.

-You are expected to cite any tutorials, examples, libraries or inspiration that you use for our work.
-Sometimes the authors have a specific way they'd like their work cited (CC licenses), otherwise a name and a link is fine.

-TL;DR: Copying assignment code from other sources, using any code from other sources with only slight modifications or using any code from other sources without a reference is plagiarism.

-If there are questions about a specific situation, please ask.

-### A Special Note on LLMs and Large Diffusion Models

-This is a class about creative uses of technology, and LLMs and interfaces like ChatGPT, Midjourney, etc definitely have their place in discussions about technology, society and creativity.
-Being in the environment we are in, it has become impossible to ignore these tools.

-Having said that....

-You have sanctioned generative models which have been trained on this course's content.
-Each week you gain access to a new model that you may use for asking questions and assiting with your work.
-You may *not* use CoPilot, Claude Code, ChatGPT, a general Gemini intrerface or some other tool in this course outside of select late-term assignments where you will be building an interface to these tools.
-If you are found using a non-sanctioned model for any of this course, you will receive a 0 for the assignment.

-While you will invariably use these tools later in your academic and professional careers, we're giving you tools that have guardrails so that you can gain experience working with them *and* learn the fundamentals.

-You must credit any work you have used one of these models for, you may NOT submit any work generated by these interfaces as your own.

-Given that this is an introductory course to programming, and we're all starting fresh, there is no situation that warrants the use of these tools for generating code.
-Save that for a future when you might have to write tedious software for parsing/flipping/transforming database entries.
-There should be an aura of fun to the code you are writing, and a sense of accomplishment in learning how to make computers do unexpected things, that doesn’t justify the use of tools that generate code.

-Likewise, writing/response assignments will be short and personal, asking not only for your understanding of the material, but also your thoughts, interpretations, opinions and concerns about certain topics related to art, design, society and technology.
-Don’t sell yourself short!
-I want to hear your voice and words regarding these topics.

----

 ## Academic Accommodations